Skip to content

 Pre-order titles

-When you import a title that has a future publication date, the app automatically sets a metafield called Ingram Is Pre-order to true on the Shopify product.
+When you import a title that has a future publication date, the app automatically sets the Pre-order metafield (emersoft.is_preorder) to true on the Shopify product variant.
 This is checked at the time of import based on the publication date in Ingram's data.

 This metafield is useful in several ways: